railwayapp/templates/javascript/with-nextjs-postgres/README.md

 - Create a Railway project with the Postgres plugin
 - Connect to your Railway project with `railway init`
-- Run this example with `yarn dev`
+- Run this example with `railway run yarn dev`

 ## 📝 Notes